mikependon/RepoDB.NET/pages/interfaces/idbsetting.md

 ## IDbSetting

 This is an interface that is used to mark a class to be a database setting object.
-It allows you to control the behavior of the library based on the value you provided on the properties this class.
+It allows you to control the behavior of the library on a specific RDBMS data provider based on the value you provided on the properties this class.

 #### Properties